Comp-era/haddock3/README.md

          --ServerApp.root_dir=$HOME/haddock3-mpi-container
      ```

-    **Note:** Some environments won’t auto-launch a browser.
+    **Note:** Since Jupyter runs on a compute node, you’ll need to forward the port to your local machine.
+This often requires a two-hop SSH tunnel if compute nodes are isolated.
+Some environments won’t auto-launch a browser.
 In that case:

    1. Copy the `http://127.0.0.1:8888/...` URL shown and paste it in your browser.
    2. Or run: